ygorcosta/wedeploy.com/ui/src/pages/blog/wedeploy-beta-our-biggest-release-yet.md

 #### What's next?

 Some of these changes have implications on the way your current apps will deploy on the new infrastructure.
 But don't worry, we already have a **[Migration Guide](/blog/how-to-migrate-your-project-to-beta.html)** ready for you so you can get started right away.

+**What about my alpha projects?** Don't worry, they are still there, but we will be **destroying** the old infrastructure on August 31st so you have one month to migrate your projects over.

 We are so excited to be able to share this new release with you!
 Make sure to **[try it out for yourself](https://console.wedeploy.com)** and [join our community](https://chat.wedeploy.com) to ask questions or let us know what you are building!